LucienMLD/LucienMLD.github.io/press.markdown

 ---
-title: In the media
+title: In the Media
-layout: press-cards
+layout: list-cards
 collection: press
-description: Some articles and publications about my journey.
-A career change that continues to inspire and shows it's never too late to switch paths.
+description: Articles and publications about my journey from logistics to web development
+columns: 2
+show_skills: false
 ---